AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 selecting amongst one or more datasets (and perhaps phases) or data items for ``Reader()`` routines that may encounter more than one set of information in a file.
-Likewise, when an operation will take some time to complete, use :meth:`~GSASIIIO.ShowBusy` and :meth:`~GSASIIIO.DoneBusy` to show the user that something is happening.

 ContentsValidator()
 ~~~~~~~~~~~~~~~~~~~~